psyunix/resume/README.md

 2. Go to the forked repo on your profile (It opens by default).
 3. Edit the `data/profile.js` file using GitHub online editor and fill in your data.
 4. Save above by doing `commit changes`.
-5. Open the settings of repo and enable [github pages](https://pages.github.com/) choosing a source to `master` branch.
+5. Open the repo Settings and enable [GitHub Pages](https://pages.github.com/) selecting the `main` branch (root).
 6. Visit `https://<your GitHub username>.github.io/resume` in your browser.
 7. Additionally you can print/save the page as a PDF.

 #### Using local development
-If you are a web developer like me and want to run this on your local system then follow the instructions mentioned below.
-The project needs to be hosted using any Web-Server like `apache`, `tomcat`, `http-server` or `SimpleHTTPServer` etc. I use `http-server` as it is very simple to use.
-Install `http-server` from [here](https://www.npmjs.com/package/http-server) (NodeJS and npm need to installed first to run it).

-Additionally, if you are using [VSCode](https://code.visualstudio.com/download), the same can be done with [Live Server extention](https://www.freecodecamp.org/news/vscode-live-server-auto-refresh-browser/).
+If you want to run locally follow the steps below.
+The project can be served by any static web server (`http-server`, Python's `http.server`, Nginx, Apache, etc).
+Below shows the Node-based `http-server` method.
+(Requires Node.js + npm.)

+Tip: In VS Code you can use the Live Server extension for auto-reload.

 1. Clone the repo using git or download the zip of the project on your local system.
 To clone